Kevinle76/Surfs_Up/README.md

 #### Daily Rainfall Average

-Now that you have an idea of the temperature, let’s find out what the rainfall has been.
+Now that we have an idea of the temperature, let’s find out what the rainfall has been.
 You don't want to visit if it rains the whole time!
 Complete the following steps:

 * Calculate the rainfall per weather station using the previous year's matching dates.